-Calcium, vitamin D and iron are the most important nutrients for this age group.
-Calcium intake has been reported to be low in school aged children.
+Calcium, vitamin D, and iron are the most important nutrients for this age group.
+Calcium - Calcium intake has been reported to be low in school aged children.
 Calcium needs increase to 1300 milligrams per day.
 Children that are unable to consume adequate amounts of calcium rich food should speak with their doctor about supplementation.
+To find the calcium content of different foods please refer to the table "Calcium Content of Foods List" on page 18.

-High rates of vitamin D deficiency have also been noticed in this age group.
+Vitamin D - High rates of vitamin D deficiency have also been noticed in this age group.
 The best way to get dietary vitamin D is to eat foods that have been fortified with the vitamin (fortified dairy products, fortified cereals and juices and fatty fish).
 It is important to remember that calcium cannot be absorbed without vitamin D. Fortified dairy is the best way to get dietary vitamin D. The current recommendation is to provide vitamin D supplementation to all children and adolescents who do not receive >200 IU/day of fortified foods.

-Iron is still important, but the recommended daily intake drops to 8 milligrams per day for children of this age.
+Iron - Iron is still important, but the recommended daily intake drops to 8 milligrams per day for children of this age.
+To find the iron content of different foods please refer to table "Iron Contents of Foods List" on page 19.

 The biggest health concern for children this age is overweight and obesity.
 In the past 30 years the rates of obesity and type 2 diabetes have significantly increased in this age group.
 Low activity levels and excess calorie intake contribute to weight gain.
 If your child is overweight or gaining weight too quickly, speak with the dietitian to help get them design a healthy weight loss plan.
 Weight loss can be tricky at this age because the goal is to slow or stop weight gain while encouraging linear growth (height) to make sure overall growth does not become stunted.
-For this reason it is best to consult the dietitian for an individualized plan to get the correct calorie and exercise goals for your child.
+For this reason, it is best to consult the dietitian for an individualized plan to get the correct calorie and exercise goals for your child.
 However, everyone can make subtle changes to improve their nutrition intake.
 It is never too early or too late to begin making healthy changes.
 Please refer to the section on managing overweight and obesity for some quick dietary tips.